allebb/hooker/README.md

 ## Configuration options

-A full list and explaination of the configuration items and workflow "placeholders" tags can be found in the [Configuration Items](docs/CONFIGURATION-ITEMS.md) file.
+A full list and explanation of the configuration items and workflow "placeholders" tags can be found in the [Configuration Items](docs/CONFIGURATION-ITEMS.md) file.

-## Using a hooker.json configuration file
+## Using a hooker.json configuration file in your codebase

-Instead of having to edit and update the ``hooker.conf.php`` each time you wish to make a change to the deployment workflow, a ``hooker.json`` file can be committed to your Git repository and will be used to define the workflow steps, the syntax is as follows:
+Instead of having to edit and update the ``hooker.conf.php`` on the server each time you wish to make a change to the deployment workflow, a ``hooker.json`` file can be committed to your Git repository and will be used to define the workflow steps, the syntax is as follows: